dastevens/coding-in-progress/README.md

 ## How do I use it?

-Click the `Start` button when you start getting into some serious coding activity, and hit 'Stop' when you get interrupted.
+Click the `Start` button when you start getting into some serious coding activity, and hit `Stop` when you get interrupted.

 Once you have accumulated some stats you can start digging into the report page.